oracle-devrel/devo.tutorials/deploy-apache-superset-with-mds-on-oci.md

 You need to accept the Oracle Terms of Use and then the stack’s configuration will be loaded.

-Check is you are in the desired compartment and you can click on Next:
+Check that you are in the desired compartment and then click Next:

 {% img aligncenter assets/mds_superset/02.webp %}

-You are then redirected to the second screen, the variables configuration one.
+You will be redirected to the second screen, for variables configuration.
 Some variables are mandatory and self explanatory:

 {% img aligncenter assets/mds_superset/03.webp %}